Photography HNC

 Additional costs

-• The purchase of several key texts will also be required costing approximately £100
+• The purchase of several key texts to support your studies will be required at a cost of approx £100

-• There are two compulsory residencies each year and you will be required to self-fund any travel to the residencies and cover accommodation and subsistence costs
+• There are three compulsory residentials each year at differing locations; you will be expected to self-fund any travel to the residences and to cover accommodation and subsistence costs

 What can I do on completion of my course?